-Nutritional Outcomes: Many studies reported on nutritional complications, such as GI bleeds, vomiting, diarrhea and abdominal bloating.
-There was no difference between the 2 groups in some studies (Davies 2011, White, Eatock), while other reported a significant improvement in nutritional outcomes in the group fed via small bowel such as better nutrition efficiency (Hsu, Acosta-Escribano), calorie/protein intake & less time to reach goal (Hsu), vomiting (Hsu) and significantly less gastrointestinal tract colonization and high gastric residual volumes (Acosta Escribano).
+Nutritional Outcomes: Many studies reported on nutritional complications, such as GI bleeds, vomiting, diarrhea, constipation and abdominal bloating.
+There was no difference between the 2 groups in some studies (Davies 2011, White, Eatock, Friedman), while other reported a significant improvement in nutritional outcomes in the group fed via small bowel such as better nutrition efficiency (Hsu, Acosta-Escribano), calorie/protein intake & less time to reach goal (Hsu), vomiting (Hsu) and significantly less gastrointestinal tract colonization and high gastric residual volumes

+(Acosta Escribano).
 The studies that reported nutritional delivery generally showed better success at meeting goal targets and reaching them sooner.
 However, this could also be explained by the confounded nature of different gastric feeding strategies.
-When the data from the 5 studies that reported nutritional efficiency (% goal rate received) as a mean \pm standard deviation were aggregated, small bowel feeding compared to gastric feeding was associated with a significantly greater percentage of nutritional efficiency (WMD 11.35, 95% CI 5.04, 17.65, p<0.0004, heterogeneity I2=90%; figure 9).
+When the data from the 6 studies that reported nutritional efficiency (% goal rate received) as a mean ± standard deviation were aggregated, small bowel feeding compared to gastric feeding was associated with a significantly greater percentage of nutritional efficiency (WMD 10.59, 95% CI 4.76, 16.41, p=0.0004, heterogeneity I2=88%; figure 9).
 When the data from the 4 studies that reported the time to reach nutritional goal rate were aggregated, small bowel feeding compared to gastric feeding had no effect on the time to reach nutritional goals (WMD -3.41, 95% CI -13.45, 6.62, p=0.51, heterogeneity I2=87%; figure 10).
+One study (Friedman 2015) reported a significant increase in cost when using small bowel vs gastric feeds, though the details on this calculation and the statistical significance was not reported.